Superdry clothing stores to open in Russia

 "There will be step decision on the remainder of the planned rollout.
 All of those stores will only be in Moscow," a spokesman for SuperGroup said.

 Superdry is the first foreign fashion brand to enter the Russian retail market this year.
-Several others, including privately-owned British retailer New Look [NEWOON.UL], have recently left or scaled down their presence.
+Several others, including privately-owned British retailer New Look, have recently left or scaled down their presence.

 Russian consumer sentiment has plunged to historic lows because of high inflation and interest rates.